 They certainly have a habit of presenting themselves when it's most inconvenient.
 But they're important!
 OS updates, Service Packs, and security updates all patch security holes found since the software you're running was installed.

 - Windows notifies you when updates are ready to be downloaded or installed.
 You will usually need to reboot for the updates to complete because Windows needs to update files being used to run Windows itself.
-You can usually get to Windows Update from the top of your Start Menu, after you click on "All Programs."
+You can usually get to Windows Update from the top of your Start Menu after you click on "All Programs."

-- macOS, similarly, will launch Software Update on a regular basis to check for new updates, and offer to install them.
+- MacOS, similarly, will launch Software Update on a regular basis to check for new updates, and offer to install them.
 Like Windows, the most serious updates will need you to restart.
 Software Update is easy to launch on your own; simply click on the Apple logo at the top left of your screen, and click "Software Update."

 - iOS & Android, will likewise regularly ask you to update.
-App updates are available through both OS' respective application stores (App Store on iOS, and Play Store on Android).
+App updates are available through both OS' respective application stores (App Store on iOS, and the Google Play Store on Android).
 Operating system updates are available through the settings for both iOS and Android.